-MATERIALS: Food Map slide (Miro), Food Icons slide (Miro)
+MATERIALS: Food Mapping (Worksheet #2), Food Icons (Worksheet #3), pens/pencils

 [Use the following script or play this video (YouTube, 1:27 long).]

 "Most of the food you eat comes from a farm, whether it's a crop, animal, dairy, fish or other type of farm.
 Today, many farms and other places that grow our food use chemicals to prevent pests eating crops, but those chemicals can also contaminate the soil where other things grow.